AndreaJens/2dfmSaveSystem/README.md

 # 2D Fighter Maker 2002 - Persistent Save File
-A convoluted hack to allow 2D Fighter Maker 2002 games to have persistent data.
+A convoluted hack to allow 2D Fighter Maker 2002 games to have persistent data between game sessions.
 It works by DLL-hijacking the WSOCK32 DLL used by the engine and monitoring the memory to read and write the engine's System Variables A-O.

 ## How to use it